Gibbeting: United States

 During the colonial era, Bird Island and Nix's Mate island in Boston Harbor were used for gibbeting pirates and sailors executed for crimes in Massachusetts.
 Their bodies were left hanging as a warning to sailors coming into the harbor and approaching Boston.
-In 1755, a slave named Mark was hanged in Cambridge, Massachusetts and then gibbeted in chains in Charlestown, Massachusetts; twenty years later, Paul Revere passed the remains of Mark on his famous ride.
+In 1755, a slave named Mark was hanged in Cambridge, Massachusetts, and then gibbeted in chains in Charlestown, Massachusetts; twenty years later, Paul Revere passed the remains of Mark on his famous ride.

 Six men were executed by gibbeting under civil authority in the Southern Colonies.
 In Virginia, three men accused of piracy were executed by gibbeting in 1700.
 In South Carolina, three men were executed by gibbeting: one accused of poisoning in 1744, and two accused of murder in 1754 and 1759.
-There have been no recorded executions by this method under the authority of the United States.

-After independence, a gang of Cuban pirates was gibbeted in New York c.
+There have been no recorded executions using this method under the authority of the United States.
+However, a gang of Cuban pirates were gibbeted in New York c.
 1815.

 Last recorded gibbetings

 Afghanistan

-The January 1921 issue of National Geographic Magazine contains two photographs of gibbet cages, referenced as "man-cages," in use in Afghanistan.
+The January 1921 issue of The National Geographic Magazine contains two photographs of gibbet cages, referenced as "man-cages," in use in Afghanistan.
 Commentary included with the photograph indicates that the gibbet was a practice still in active use.
 Persons sentenced to death were placed alive in the cage and remained there until some undefined time weeks or months after their deaths.

 Australia

-In 1837, five years after the practice had ceased in England, the body of John McKay was gibbeted near the spot where he had murdered Joseph Wilson near Perth, Tasmania.
+In 1837, five years after the practice had ceased in England, the body of John McKay was gibbeted near the spot where he had murdered Joseph Wilson near Perth, in the colony of Van Diemen's Land.
 There was a great outcry, but the body was not removed until an acquaintance of Wilson passed the spot and, horrified by the spectacle of McKay's rotting corpse, pleaded with the authorities to remove it.
 The place where this occurred was just to the right (when travelling towards Launceston, not to be confused with the private road with the same name) on the Midlands Highway on the northern side of Perth.

-It is the last case of gibbetting in a British colony.
+In the Colony of Western Australia, gibbeting of executed Indigenous people continued into the mid-1850s.
+In 1855, Aboriginal men Yandan and Yoongal were executed in Perth for separate murders, with their bodies then "conveyed under escort to York, there to be suspended in some conspicuous part of the district, where such a spectacle would be likely to prove a warning, and prevent a repetition of the murders which have of late been prevalent in the neighbourhood".